mui/material-ui/docs/src/pages/layout/basics.md

 - snackbar: 1400
 - tooltip: 1500

-Those values can always be customized.
+These values can always be customized.
-You will find them in the theme under the [`zIndex`](/customization/theme-default?expend-path=$.zIndex) path.
+You will find them in the theme under the [`zIndex`](/customization/theme-default?expend-path=$.zIndex) key.
-We don’t encourage customization of these individual values; should you change one, you likely need to change them all.
+We don’t encourage customization of individual values; should you change one, you likely need to change them all.